Constitution of the United States: Prohibition Amendments (1919 – 1933)

-The Thirteenth Amendment (1865) abolished slavery and involuntary servitude, except as punishment for a crime, and authorized Congress to enforce abolition.
-Though millions of slaves had been declared free by the 1863 Emancipation Proclamation, their post Civil War status was unclear, as was the status of other millions.
-Congress intended the Thirteenth Amendment to be a proclamation of freedom for all slaves throughout the nation and to take the question of emancipation away from politics.
-This amendment rendered inoperative or moot several of the original parts of the constitution.

-The Fourteenth Amendment (1868) granted United States citizenship to former slaves and to all persons "subject to U.S. jurisdiction".
-It also contained three new limits on state power: a state shall not violate a citizen's privileges or immunities; shall not deprive any person of life, liberty, or property without due process of law; and must guarantee all persons equal protection of the laws.
-These limitations dramatically expanded the protections of the Constitution.
-This amendment, according to the Supreme Court's Doctrine of Incorporation, makes most provisions of the Bill of Rights applicable to state and local governments as well.
-It superseded the mode of apportionment of representatives delineated in Article 1, Section 2, Clause 3, and also overturned the Supreme Court's decision in Dred Scott v.
-Sandford (1857).

-The Fifteenth Amendment (1870) prohibits the use of race, color, or previous condition of servitude in determining which citizens may vote.
-The last of three post Civil War Reconstruction Amendments, it sought to abolish one of the key vestiges of slavery and to advance the civil rights and liberties of former slaves.
+Nineteenth Amendment (1920)

-The Nineteenth Amendment (1920) prohibits the government from denying women the right to vote on the same terms as men.
+The Nineteenth Amendment prohibits the government from denying women the right to vote on the same terms as men.
 Prior to the amendment's adoption, only a few states permitted women to vote and to hold office.

+Twentieth Amendment (1933)

+The Twentieth Amendment changes the date on which a new president, vice president and Congress take office, thus shortening the time between Election Day and the beginning of presidential, vice presidential and congressional terms.
+Originally, the Constitution provided that the annual meeting was to be on the first Monday in December unless otherwise provided by law.
+This meant that, when a new Congress was elected in November, it did not come into office until the following March, with a "lame duck" Congress convening in the interim.
+By moving the beginning of the president's new term from March 4 to January 20 (and in the case of Congress, to January 3), proponents hoped to put an end to lame duck sessions, while allowing for a speedier transition for the new administration and legislators.

+Twenty-second Amendment (1951)

+The Twenty-second Amendment limits an elected president to two terms in office, a total of eight years.
+However, under some circumstances it is possible for an individual to serve more than eight years.
+Although nothing in the original frame of government limited how many presidential terms one could serve, the nation's first president, George Washington, declined to run for a third term, suggesting that two terms of four years were enough for any president.
+This precedent remained an unwritten rule of the presidency until broken by Franklin D. Roosevelt, who was elected to a third term as president 1940 and in 1944 to a fourth.

+Twenty-third Amendment (1961)

-The Twenty-third Amendment (1961) extends the right to vote in presidential elections to citizens residing in the District of Columbia by granting the District electors in the Electoral College, as if it were a state.
+The Twenty-third Amendment extends the right to vote in presidential elections to citizens residing in the District of Columbia by granting the District electors in the Electoral College, as if it were a state.
 When first established as the nation's capital in 1800, the District of Columbia's five thousand residents had neither a local government, nor the right to vote in federal elections.
 By 1960 the population of the District had grown to over 760,000.

+Twenty-fourth Amendment (1964)

-The Twenty-fourth Amendment (1964) prohibits a poll tax for voting.
+The Twenty-fourth Amendment prohibits a poll tax for voting.
 Although passage of the Thirteenth, Fourteenth, and Fifteenth Amendments helped remove many of the discriminatory laws left over from slavery, they did not eliminate all forms of discrimination.
 Along with literacy tests and durational residency requirements, poll taxes were used to keep low-income (primarily African American) citizens from participating in elections.
-The Supreme Court has since struck down these discriminatory measures, opening democratic participation to all.
+The Supreme Court has since struck down these discriminatory measures.